matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 Answer: How do you control access to objects in a Cloud Storage bucket?
 Two types of access control: Uniform (Recommended) Uniform bucket level access using IAM.
 Fine-grained - Use IAM and ACLs to control access: Both bucket level and individual object level permissions.
 Use uniform access when all users have same level of access across all objects in bucket.
 Fine grained access with ACLs can be used when you need to customize the access at an object level.
-GGive a user specific access to edit specific objects in a bucket.
+Give a user specific access to edit specific objects in a bucket.

 116) ACL - Access Control Lists?